jonnonz1/nz-statute-book/acts/public/1986/fair-trading-act-1986.md

 (3) If a party to a proceeding alleges that a contract is a standard form contract, the contract is presumed to be a standard form contract unless any other party to the proceedings proves otherwise.

 ### 46K Terms that may not be declared to be unfair contract terms
-(1) A court may not declare a term in a standard form consumer contract to be an unfair contract term to the extent that the term—
+(1) A court may not declare a term in a standard form consumer contract or standard form small trade contract to be an unfair contract term to the extent that the term—
   (a) defines the main subject matter of the contract; or (b) sets the upfront price payable under the contract; or (c) is a term required or expressly permitted by any enactment.
 (2) In this section, upfront price means the consideration (including any consideration that is contingent upon the occurrence or non-occurrence of a particular event) payable under the contract, but only to the extent that the consideration is set out in a term that is transparent.

-### 46L When term in consumer contract is unfair
+### 46L When term in consumer contract or small trade contract is unfair
-(1) A term in a consumer contract is unfair if the court is satisfied that the term— (a) would cause a significant imbalance in the parties' rights and obligations arising under the contract; and (b) is not reasonably necessary in order to protect the legitimate interests of the party who would be advantaged by the term; and
+(1) A term in a consumer contract or small trade contract is unfair if the court is satisfied that the term— (a) would cause a significant imbalance in the parties' rights and obligations arising under the contract; and (b) is not reasonably necessary in order to protect the legitimate interests of the party who would be advantaged by the term; and
   (c) would cause detriment (whether financial or otherwise) to a party if it were applied, enforced, or relied on.
-(2) In determining whether a term of a consumer contract is unfair, the court may take into account any matters it thinks relevant, but must take into account—
+(2) In determining whether a term of a consumer contract or small trade contract is unfair, the court may take into account any matters it thinks relevant, but must take into account—
   (a) the extent to which the term is transparent; and (b) the contract as a whole.
-(3) For the purpose of subsection (1)﻿(b), a term in a consumer contract must be presumed not to be reasonably necessary in order to protect the legitimate interests of the party who would be advantaged by the term, unless that party proves otherwise.
+(3) For the purpose of subsection (1)﻿(b), a term in a consumer contract or small trade contract must be presumed not to be reasonably necessary in order to protect the legitimate interests of the party who would be advantaged by the term, unless that party proves otherwise.
 (4) For the purpose of subsection (1)﻿(b), and despite anything in section 46M, in relation to contracts of insurance only, the following terms must be taken to be terms that are reasonably necessary in order to protect the legitimate interests of the insurer:
   (a) a term that identifies the uncertain event or that otherwise specifies the subject matter insured or the risk insured against:
   (b) a term that specifies the sum or sums insured or assured: